We discuss heat sources for the systems in the United Kingdom in a series of interesting facts about boilers.

 boiler designs from many different manufacturers, with a neverending

-list of models applicable to the particular designs as well as varied price options for home heating and cooling.
+list of models applicable to the particular designs.
 But

 fundamentally they all fall into one of four basic types: